Skip to main content

 What is Organizational Leadership?

-Organizational leadership is a management approach in which leaders help set strategic goals for the organization while motivating individuals within the group to successfully carry out assignments in service to those goals.
+Organizational leadership is what leaders use to help set strategic goals for the organization and motivating individuals in the group to successfully carry out assignments in service to those goals.

-Dr. Linda Ellington with the text Dr. Linda EllingtonThe key difference is that organization leaders combine business understanding with their roles as “future visionaries and forward-thinkers who lead broad initiatives using integrity and ethics,” according to Dr. Linda Ellington, faculty lead for organizational leadership at Southern New Hampshire University (SNHU).
+“(Organizational leaders are) future visionaries and forward-thinkers who lead broad initiatives using integrity and ethics,” according to Dr. Linda Ellington, an associate dean of business at Southern New Hampshire University (SNHU).

 Organizational leadership, then, is a management approach in which leaders help set strategic goals for the organization while motivating individuals within the group to successfully carry out assignments in service to those goals.

-“You have to be people-oriented,” said Dr. Lowell (Chris) Matthews, associate professor of organizational leadership at SNHU.
+“You have to be people-oriented,” said Dr. Lowell C. Matthews, a professor of organizational leadership at SNHU and leader within several national professional and nonprofit organizations.
 “Organizational leadership is about leading and managing individuals toward achieving a strategic organizational goal.
 So, an OL is a change-agent, someone who sees the big picture but also understands the processes or steps to making change happen.”

 • Communicating (especially listening) effectively